holdings420/Preservingbiologicalmass/README.md

 ## Absorption Fluid
 - 60-100 brix content fluid
-- 90% anhydrous ethanol
+- 90% to anhydrous ethanol
+- glycerin
-- Fluid storage tank contains dessicants such as anhydrous magnesium sulfate or sodium sulfate for ethanol or excess sucrose if the solvent is water.
+- Fluid storage tank contains dessicants such as anhydrous magnesium sulfate or sodium sulfate for ethanol/glycerin or excess sucrose if the solvent is water.

 ## Rotating Absorption Pack
 - A rotating head is attached to the absorption packs.